tillenium/geeksforgeeks/README.md

 # geeksforgeeks
-gem to download geeksforgeeks problems and links and to save it in an excel file
+gem to download geeksforgeeks problems and links and to save it in an excel file.

+Usage: